wazo-platform/euc-plugins-js-sdk/documentation/docs/softphone.md

-  enableAgent?: boolean, // display the agent tab in the tab bar (defaults to true). tenantId?: string, // Tenant id used for LDAP connection (optional) debug?: boolean, // Set to `true` to display wording customization labels (default to false) disableAutoLogin?: boolean, // Disable the autologin mechanism inside the softphone (useful when used with `disableAutoLogin`)
+  enableAgent?: boolean, // display the agent tab in the tab bar (defaults to true). tenantId?: string, // Tenant id used for LDAP connection (optional) debug?: boolean, // Set to `true` to display wording customization labels (default to false) disableAutoLogin?: boolean, // Disable the autologin mechanism inside the softphone (useful when used with `loginWithToken`)
 });
 ```